 Your next step will be working with key details.
 It is important for students to be able to differentiate details.
 There are anchor charts, lessons, and activities specific to key details in these units.
 For the activity above, students will be formulating strong supportive details for each main idea statement.

 This activity requires students to match details with specific main ideas.
 This will help students learn how to determine which details are important.
 It will also help them with understanding what kind of details support a main idea.

 In 5th grade, students will be identifying multiple main ideas.
 For this, students will be looking for sections of information that are about a similar topic.
 Texts are longer and more detailed in 4th and 5th grade, so the information will be divided into sections.
 So, students will need to learn how to identify the main ideas of these subsections of text.
 Then, they will be able to figure out what the entire test is about.

 This activity will have students look for the main idea of the different sections of the text.
 They will even be retitling the sections after learning what each section is about.
 Practice and skill application will be essential for students developing multiple main idea skills.

-Need resources for your Main Idea unit?
+Or, would you like complete units for your Main Idea unit?

 I have complete units for 4th and 5th grade Main Idea.
 These units have lesson plans, graphic organizers, reading passages with comprehension questions, task cards, interactive notebook pages, assessments, and more!
 I have also created a few activities in ready-made Google Slides.
 These are digital Main Idea activities for 3rd and 4th Grade.
 Click the button below to grab the link you need.